saranya-3012/Secure-Transaction-Management-System/README.md

 ## Business Rules

-* Minimum account balance: ₹1000
+* Each user must have a registered account to perform transactions
-* Transfers allowed only between valid active accounts
+* Transactions can only be initiated by logged-in users
-* Transaction cannot exceed account balance
+* Transfers must be between existing accounts in the system
-* Only authenticated users can initiate transactions
+* Transaction amount must be positive
-* Transaction logs are immutable for security
+* All transactions are recorded with timestamp for tracking

 ---